01 September 2012

 Baked Bagel French Toast

+Baked french toast is one of the best breakfast dishes of all time.
+It is a perfect combo of french toast and bread pudding, soaked overnight and baked off into golden, puffy perfection.
+It's great for a fast and amazing breakfast, but it does require enough aforethought to prep the night before.
 This foodie experiment was instigated by an overabundance of bagels.
-A few days old and slightly dry, old bagels are the perfect consistency for baked french toast.
-So rather than leaving them whole and soaking overnight, here you dice them up for a speedy 10-minute version of the classic overnight soak.
+A few days old and slightly dry, slightly stale bagels are the perfect consistency for baked french toast.
+Rather than leaving them whole and soaking overnight, here you dice them up for a speedy 10-minute version of the classic overnight soak.
 Procrastinators, celebrate!

 Baked Bagel French Toast (serves 2)